exercism/roc/docs/TESTS.md

 roc test hello-world-test.roc
 ```

-If you've solved the exercise, you should see 0 failed test, for example:
+If you've solved the exercise, you should see 0 failed tests, for example:

 ```
 0 failed and 1 passed in 583 ms.